sjholton/Kulkarni-Group-Handbook/Presentations.md

 4. Use an outline.
 Have a slide at the beginning of your talk going over the outline, remind the audience where you are in the outline at each step in the presentation.

-5. Use backup slides if you must.
-Some students include a lot of background and justification in their slides in preparation for potential questions
+5. Use backup slides.
+Some students include a lot of background and justification in their slides in preparation for potential questions.
+This is not the best approach since the additional content can distract the audience.
+Instead, include slides designed to explain a particular concept or answer a question at the end of your presentation.
+That way, you can refer to these backup slides (if a question comes up) without distracting from your main point in the presentation.

+6. Include proper attributions and acknowledgements: Make sure to cite your sources, and acknowledge the people that helped you and your research.

-- Examples of good slides
+##### Examples of good slides

 #### Speaking

-- practicing your presentation
+##### practicing your presentation

-- resources for dealing with stage fright
+##### resources for dealing with stage fright